temporalio/documentation/docs-src/python/how-to-log-from-a-workflow-in-python.md

 You can log from a Workflow using Python's standard library, by importing the logging module `logging`.

 Set your logging configuration to a level you want to expose logs to.
+The following example sets the logging information level to `INFO`.

 ```python
 logging.basicConfig(level=logging.INFO)